 8. Thibault Charpentier

-Based in Paris, travel photographer Thibault Charpentier uses a neat grid theme to arrange his different trips into galleries.
+Based in Paris, photographer Thibault Charpentier uses a neat grid theme with colourfully dynamic overlays to arrange locations into individual galleries.
 Shots of historic sites, favorite restaurants, and photogenic desserts abound, from Japan to Italy to Brazil.
+This portfolio is a joyful trip that speaks of all the pleasures of travel.

 9. John Cullen